 How to keep the tree in place?
 Be sure to stake the tree so that it has support while the roots are developing.

-By following these simple care guidelines, you can enjoy a healthy and productive fruit tree for many years to come.
+By following How to Plant Fruit Trees: A Beginner’s Guide, you can enjoy a healthy and productive fruit tree for many years to come.